caf-expert/caf-expert.github.io/index.md

 > **_Further information please_** [download the PowerPoint](./sources/CAF%20Expert.pdf)

+## CAF Introduction

+There are multiple sources to get a quick introduction into the Cloud Adoption Framework.
+There is a CAF learning path in the [Microsoft Docs](https://docs.microsoft.com/learn/modules/microsoft-cloud-adoption-framework-for-azure/).
+This path is also the required pre-learning for the first module.

+In addition there is [on-demand self learning path in german](https://caf-expert.github.io/caf-intro/) with a lot of videos and links towards tools and other supporting material.

 ## The learning path

 The learning path is based on three main modules with multiple add-on modules.